michaelcohen716/synthetix-community/blog/2020-02-08-bootstrapping-a-protocol.md

 * a more robust ETH/sETH peg
 * a substantial, albeit artificial, source of demand for synths

 With the sETH pool in place, the community has now bootstrapped a **key piece of foundational infrastructure** that will prove valuable for a long time.
 But even in the early days of the sETH pool, it was clear that deeper Uniswap liquidity only bolsters a soft peg, it doesn’t guarantee it.
-In the Uniwap model, the deeper the liquidity, the harder it is for traders to offset the peg.
+In the Uniswap model, the deeper the liquidity, the harder it is for traders to offset the peg.
 But &#8722; given a bearish trend &#8722; there’s **no guarantee that the demand will be there to restore the peg** to parity.
 Traders may not have wanted to enter the system if they weren't confident about exiting their synth position at full value.

 ## Arb Pool